Guide to Berkeley’s Rent Stabilization Program

 Landlords or tenants can file a Petition to Determine Eligibility to Set Initial Rent (Regulation 1018) if there is a question about whether a vacancy was “qualifying”; if it was not, the landlord may not set a new initial rent for the next tenancy.
 This petition can also be used to determine whether the last “original occupant” has vacated the unit and thus provided an opportunity for the landlord to set a new rent.
 (See “Partial Turnovers in Tenancies” in Section 4 - Subletting and Replacing Roommates.)

-You can search the Rent Board’s database on our website to find an apparent rent ceiling for residential units subject to rent control.
+You can search the Rent Board’s database (also known as My Rent Ceiling) on our website to find an apparent rent ceiling for residential units subject to rent control.
 To find out how to have a rent ceiling certified, see Certification of Rent Ceilings, below.

 Tenants “Not In Occupancy” are not protected by rent ceiling controls.
 Only a tenant who lives in a unit as his or her primary residence remains protected under the Rent Ordinance.
 Rental units that are kept mainly as a second residence, such as a pied-a-terre or vacation home, or mainly for non-residential purposes (such as storage, commercial or office use) are not rent-controlled.
 A landlord who seeks a Rent Board decision that the tenant does not occupy the unit as a primary residence may file a Petition for the Determination of Occupancy Status.
 (Regulations 524 and 525.)